 1 Modification of a space network may take place during the coordination process; this case is covered in the comments under the Rules of Procedure concerning Nos.
-9.27 (§ 3), 9.58, 11.28 and 11.32.
+9.27 (§ 2), 9.58, 11.28 and 11.32.

-2 With respect to applicable procedures for cases of modifications to assignments to satellite networks which are recorded in the Master Register, WARC Orb-88 decided that, in the case of geostationary satellite networks, any modification to the basic characteristics of an assignment, in the application of No. 11.43A (former RR No. 1548), should be subject only to the coordination procedure (Section II of Article 9).
-If the modification concerns the notification of assignment(s) in frequency band(s) not covered by other assignment(s) already recorded in the Master Register, No. 11.43A does not apply and it will be processed under No. 11.2 or 11.9, as appropriate.
+2 If the modification concerns the notification of assignment(s) in frequency band(s) not covered by other assignment(s) already recorded in the Master Register, No. 11.43A does not apply and it will be processed under No. 11.2 or 11.9, as appropriate.

 The purpose of the examination under No. 11.43A is to determine whether the coordination requirements remained unchanged or, where appropriate, whether the probability of harmful interference has not increased (see also the Rules of Procedure concerning Nos.
 11.28 and 11.32).
 In these cases, the provisions of No. 11.43B apply with the effect of maintaining unchanged the status (Findings) and the date of receipt of the assignment.
 If, due to the modifications, new coordination requirements are identified by comparing the level of interference (such as T/T ) resulted from consideration of the initial characteristics and that of modified characteristics, then an unfavourable finding shall be given and the Form of Notice shall be returned to the notifying administration.
 The notifying administration should be requested to apply Section II of Article 9. findings with respect to No. 11.32 are determined on the basis of the coordination agreements effected to meet the new coordination requirements.
 In the case, where the provisions of Nos.
 11.32A and 11.33 are applicable and the examinations show an increase in the probability of harmful interference compared with that which resulted from the initial examination, then the finding is unfavourable and the notice shall be returned in accordance with provision No. 11.38.
 See also the Rules of Procedure under No. 11.43B.